 If you are like most preparedness minded people, then you probably remember how hard it was to find ammo a couple of years back.
-With each newly introduced piece of gun-control legislation, panic buying sweeps through the gun market and ammo prices either quickly skyrocket, or in some cases ammunition become impossible to find.
+With each newly introduced piece of gun-control legislation, panic buying sweeps through the gun market and ammo prices either quickly skyrocket, or in some cases ammunition becomes impossible to find.

 If you’re trying to build a stockpile of ammunition, either for long-term emergency preparedness or simply to protect yourself from the wild market swings that happen every time people start to get a little fidgety, then you need to know how to correctly store your ammunition for long-term survival.

-Does Ammo have a shelf life?
+Does Ammo Have a Shelf Life?

 Most manufacturers recommend that ammunition should not be stored for longer than ten years, but these recommendations are in large part written by corporate lawyers trying to protect the company from lawsuits.
-With the proper storage techniques you should be able to safely store your ammo for much longer than that — probably decades.
+With the proper storage techniques you should be able to safely store your ammo for much longer than that โ probably decades.

 In the Pacific region, some armed groups are still using old .303 and .50 Browning Machine Gun (BMG) cartridges that date back to the Second World War.
 With proper storage (i.e. stable temperature and low humidity combined with properly sealed packaging), small arms ammunition can last 50 years or more without significant deterioration.